How to File an Injury Claim if You Got Hit in a Police Pursuit

 Notice of Claim

 It is an acceptable policy that police officers should chase and arrest criminals.
 However, the policy must never put the public at risk.
 Police departments have to balance the good in chasing a suspect vis-a-vis the risks involved.
 When something goes wrong, and an innocent victim is injured or property affected, someone must pay.
+The evaluation of your injury case narrows down to determining who will bear the cost of injury and damages.

 If you or someone you care about is injured by a police car, you can file a claim seeking compensation for: